 Our Oklahoma City law firm handles hundreds of workers compensation cases every year.
 This article will share some of the highest known workers comp payouts in U.S. history

 CALIFORNIA WORKER SUFFERS TRAUMATIC BRAIN INJURY

 Attorney Christopher Asvar has obtained the largest Workers Compensation Insurance Settlement in California history.
 This year, he was able to procure an 8.9 Million-dollar settlement for his client, Antonio Enriquez.
 At age 18, in 2004, Enriquez fell from a scaffold while he was working as a painter.
-Enriquez suffered severe brain injury as a result of this accident.
+Enriquez suffered a severe brain injury as a result of this accident.
 He will need medical care for the rest of his life.

-Enriquez’s father was his caregiver and was unable to work, unless he placed his son Antonio into a Rehab Facility day and night, which he had to do, prior to the settlement.
+Enriquez’s father was his caregiver and was unable to work unless he placed his son Antonio into a Rehab Facility day and night, which he had to do, prior to the settlement.

 Attorney Christopher Asvar, with tenacity and perseverance, was able to procure the nearly nine-million-dollar from the California State Fund — the largest settlement made in the history of California’s Workers’ Compensation at this time.

 Antonio Enriquez will receive a structured settlement, which will be paid monthly, for his care and treatment for his brain injury.
 Thanks to workers compensation laws, his father will be able to care for him at home, and all medical bills will be paid.
 In addition, concerns over future costs and care can now be forgotten.

 ILLINOIS WORKER RECEIVES LARGE SETTLEMENT AFTER EMPLOYER IGNORES DOCTORS’ ORDERS AND ULTIMATELY TERMINATES EMPLOYEE